Sylvia Townsend Warner: Adult life

 Warner and Ackland's relationship was a tumultuous one, in part due to Ackland's infidelity, which included an affair with fellow writer Elizabeth Wade White.
 Alarmed by the growing threat of fascism, they were active in the Communist Party, and Marxist ideals found their way into Warner's works.
-Warner participated in the Second International Congress of Writers for the Defence of Culture, held in Valencia between 4 and 17 July 1937, while serving in the Red Cross during the Spanish Civil War.
-After that war, Warner and Ackland permanently returned to England, living together until Ackland's death in 1969.
+She participated in the Second International Congress of Writers for the Defence of Culture, held in Valencia between 4 and 17 July 1937, while serving in the Red Cross as part of the international response to the Spanish Civil War.
+When the Second Spanish Republic fell in 1939, Warner and Ackland returned to England, living there together until Ackland's death in 1969.

-EM Delafield portrayed a visit to Warner in 1931 in her The Provincial Lady Goes Further describing her as "novelist, famous in two continents for numerous and brilliant contributions to literature" and giving her and Ackland the pseudonyms 'Carina/ Charlotte Volley' and 'Miss Postman'.
+E. M. Delafield portrayed a visit to Warner in 1931 in her The Provincial Lady Goes Further describing her as "novelist, famous in two continents for numerous and brilliant contributions to literature" and giving her and Ackland the pseudonyms "Carina/ Charlotte Volley" and "Miss Postman".

-In 1937 Warner and Ackland moved to a house called Riversdale beside the River Frome in Frome Vauchurch near Maiden Newton.
-They initially rented the house and did not intend to stay there long, however they bought it in 1946 and they lived there for the rest of their lives.
-In 1950 and 1951 they also rented Great Eye Folly at Salthouse, where Warner wrote her final novel, The Flint Anchor (published 1954).
+In 1937, Warner and Ackland moved to a house called Riversdale beside the River Frome in Frome Vauchurch near Maiden Newton.
+They initially rented the house and did not intend to stay there long; however, they bought it in 1946 and they lived there for the rest of their lives.
+In 1950 and 1951, they also rented Great Eye Folly at Salthouse, where Warner wrote her final novel, The Flint Anchor (published 1954).

 After Warner's death in 1978, her ashes were buried with Ackland's at St Nicholas, Chaldon Herring, Dorset.